 EXTRA: Steven Davis, Chemical Engineering, "Student MVP" video is available on YouTube

 Student achievement is job one.
 You'll appreciate how much faculty members want to help you achieve your goals.
 With a low student-to-faculty ratio, your professors will know you as a person, not a number.
 What's more, they make it FUN.
 See how a team of engineering students combined Mentos and Diet Coke, a bowling ball, a bicycle wheel, and a baseball bat to silence a beeping alarm clock, win an innovation award AND earn class credit!

 Engineering Ambassadors are students in the classes you might decide to take.
 They're here to give you a tour and answer your questions.

 We recruit and support members of groups underrepresented in engineering and computer science.
 Efforts such as Women in Engineering and the Designing Our Community program for Native Americans provide students with free tutoring services and connections to mentors and peers.
 EMPower, the College's Engineering Minority Program, is here for you.

 In Bozeman, you'll live among friendly peoplewho pursue outdoor adventures year-round and who enjoy performance and visual arts.
-You'll find fellow enthusiasts for all your interests—skiing, snowboarding, kite skiing, cycling, hiking, rock climbing, rodeos, fishing or hunting.
+You'll find fellow enthusiasts for all your interests.
 (Explore adventures awaiting you through Bozeman area links in a new window.)

-EXTRA: Watch a video about MSU on Youniversitytv.
+EXTRA: Watch a video about student life at MSU on Youtube.

 Design a career that suits you